Everything You Need to Know About Pay Transparency

 • Make yourself available as a compensation leader: Provide resources, training, and 1:1 chat opportunities so that the entire organization feels supported and educated on the ins and outs of your approach.

 • Provide different avenues for learning: Everyone consumes information differently.
-Be sure to communicate pay details in various ways – that may include presentations, coffee chats, or giving managers access to an interactive tool where they can model different pay scenarios.
+Be sure to communicate pay details in various ways – that may include presentations, an internal intranet page, coffee chats, or giving managers access to an interactive tool where they can model different pay scenarios.
+Having internal documents outlining your pay approach will “pay dividends over time as you get employee questions and can point them to a resource you’ve already created,” says Evan Salisbury, Head of Total Rewards at Ancestry.

 One other communication nuance to consider?
 If you’re a global business, you may need to alter your approach to support different regions.
 New laws on the horizon may change how you tackle and communicate pay transparency.